 Epic

-The tech-giant medical software company Epic is not in itself a hidden gem, however, the gardens found on the property are unexpected to many who visit the campus.
-Epic is known for its larger-than-life Verona campus with themed buildings designed by theme park engineers but the grounds of the campus are equally stunning and masterfully created by Epic's horticulture team.
+The tech-giant medical software company Epic is not in itself a hidden gem; however, the gardens found on the property are unexpected to many who visit the campus.
+Epic is known for its larger-than-life Verona campus with themed buildings designed by theme park engineers, but the grounds of the campus are equally stunning and masterfully created by Epic's horticulture team.